Civil rights and the press

 Garrison faced criminal charges in North Carolina for advocating the abolition of slavery, and a South Carolina ‘vigilance’ association offered a reward of $1,500 for information about distributors of the paper.

-One of Garrison’s printer’s devils was Philip Alexander Bell who in 1837 began publishing the Colored American (1837-1841) with the help of Samuel Cornish.
-The newspaper provided the best day-to-day coverage of the trial of the slaves mutiny on the Amistad ship in 1839.
+One of Garrison’s associates was Philip Alexander Bell who in 1837 began publishing the Colored American (1837-1841) with the help of Samuel Cornish.
+The newspaper provided the best day-to-day coverage of the trial of the mutiny on the Amistad ship in 1839.
 Bell was also active in the “Underground Railroad” before the Civil War, but in 1860 he moved to San Francisco and began editing the Pacific Appeal, one of the first major black newspapers in California.
 By 1865, Bell established his own weekly newspaper, The Elevator, under the slogan, “Equality Before the Law,” and especially advocating voting rights for African Americans.

-Around 1847, Willis A. Hodges, a Virginia freeman who had to flee the state for New York after the Nat Turner rebellion, approached the editors of the New York Sun and asked for support for a political referendum on state voting rights in New York.
+Around 1847, Willis A. Hodges — a Virginia freeman who had to flee the state for New York after the Nat Turner rebellion — approached the editors of the New York Sun and asked for support for a political referendum on state voting rights in New York.
 The editors refused, saying “The Sun shines for all white men, and not for colored men.”
 As a result, Hodges and several others created the Ram’s Horn in 1847.
 The paper was very outspoken in opposing slavery, for example, saying that failure of Northern Blacks to strongly oppose slavery was a “Sambo mistake.”
 Hodges was also a friend of John Brown, the famed abolitionist who led the raid on Harper’s Ferry in 1859.

 Perhaps the best-known of the African American and abolitionist newspapers before the US Civil War was the North Star, published fromDecember 3, 1847 through the mid-1860s by former slave Frederick Douglass.
 A fiery orator and passionate writer, Douglass wrote: